zuozhenggh/learning-library/common/labs/setup-compute/setup-linux-livelabs.md

 ### About Terraform and Oracle Cloud Resource Manager
 Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Configuration files describe to Terraform the components needed to run a single application or your entire datacenter.
 In this lab, a configuration file has been created for you to build network and compute components.
 The compute component you will build creates an image out of Oracle's Cloud Marketplace.
 This image is running Oracle Linux 7.

 Resource Manager is an Oracle Cloud Infrastructure service that allows you to automate the process of provisioning your Oracle Cloud Infrastructure resources.
 Using Terraform, Resource Manager helps you install, configure, and manage resources through the "infrastructure-as-code" model.
-To learn more about OCI Resource Manager, take a watch to the video below.
+To learn more about OCI Resource Manager, watch the video below.

 [](youtube:udJdVCz5HYs)